zenkay/personal-blog/php/wp-content/plugins/better-wp-security/readme.txt

 * Malware scanning - Automatically check any URL or individual file on a specified schedule and scan your whole site automatically as users browse through it
 * Password Expiration - Set a maximum password age and force users to choose a new password.
 You can also force all users to choose a new password immediately (if needed)
 * Generate Strong Passwords - Generate strong passwords right from your profile screen
+* Dashboard Widget - manage important tasks such as user banning and system scans right from the WordPress dashboard.
 * GeoIP banning - coming soon
+* Online file comparison - When a file change is detected it will scan the origin of the files to determine if the change was malicious or not.
+Currently works only in WordPress core but plugins and themes are coming.
+* Temporary privilege escalation - give a contractor or someone else temporary admin or editor access to your site that will automatically reset itself.

 = iThemes Sync Integration =